-The SODST has a very strong and unique relationship with our member ski clubs within the Division.
+The SODST has a very strong and unique relationship with the member ski clubs within SOD.
 Their support provides the SODST with excellent training environments and facilities which allows coaches and athletes to maximize training and race opportunities for success.
 Qualifying for the SODST is designed for the very best graduating U16 and U19 athletes within the SOD.

-These athletes are identified as being on a high performance pathway.
-They have demonstrated very strong race results at National or the International level and have a strong level of commitment and dedication to the sport.
+These athletes are identified as being on a high-performance pathway.
+They have demonstrated very strong race results at the National or the International level and have a strong level of commitment and dedication to the sport.

-This criteria is applied to identify Ontario athletes in the U19 High Performance Pathway, and to provide additional training opportunities with the Ontario Ski Team coaches and program.
+This criteria is applied to identify Ontario athletes in the AOA U19 High-Performance Pathway and to provide additional training opportunities with the Ontario Ski Team coaches and program.

 CORE BELIEFS & VALUES OF THE SOD SKI TEAM

 1 – Every Athlete deserves a great coach.